DERPRINCE-SN-Service/TxAdmin-Logs-V2/README.md

 - ESX 1.94 Legacy (bis Version 1.10.1)

 ## Installation
-- Drop Lifeinvader into your resource folder
+- Drop Tx-Admin-logs into your resource folder
 - Add ensure txadmin-logs to your server.cfg
 - If you wish to have discord logging edit config.lua to toggle and add a webhook